 Obviously this sort of thinking stems from ‘back in the day’ when women were little more than slaves and were expected to be virgins until their wedding night.
 But this isn’t a history lesson, it’s a discussion about the modern-day issue.

 In this day and age, when multiple partners in a lifetime is the norm (especially at university where settling down with one person is seem as a little out-of-the-ordinary), it baffles me why slut-shaming is still occurring to women every single day.
 Comments from others like “isn’t that dress a little slutty?” can seem innocent but only reinforce the negative connotations of sleeping around.
-I don’t know about you, but I’ve never heard a man ask his friend if his t-shirt makes him look like a player… in a negative way, anyway.
+I don’t know about you, but I’ve never heard a man ask his friend if his t-shirt makes him look like a man-whore… in a negative way, anyway.
 There’s a huge double-standard there.
 In fact, in a study of North American English, there were 220 words for a sexually promiscuous woman but only 20 for a sexually promiscuous man [Sandra McKay and Nancy H. Hornberger (Cambridge University Press, 1995)].

 Googling “why is slut-shaming still around?” showed me hundreds of results saying that slut-shaming is a good thing and just encourages women to not be promiscuous.
 There were thousands of people saying that girls shouldn’t be encouraged to sleep around.
 But NOT slut-shaming doesn’t encourage them to have multiple partners, it just doesn’t shame them for the choice to do so.
 And in this cruel world, we should be being a bit nicer to each other.

 Why Does It Happen?